LableOrg/mrconfig/README.md

 ```

 On the ZooKeeper quorum these *are not* stored as a hierarchy of ZooKeeper
-nodes, but are all kept as nodes under the configuration parent node configured.
+nodes, but are all kept as nodes directly under the configuration parent node
+configured.
 The reason for this is twofold:

 * Keeping all configuration nodes as children of a single node allows for
   configuration libraries to set a single watch on the parent node to track new
   and deleted nodes
 * ZooKeeper has no notion of directory-only nodes; a node with children can
-  still contain its own content, leading to unintuitive situations
+  still contain its own content, leading to unintuitive situations (i.e. a
+  'directory' can contain data itself)

 To store all configuration files under a single node, their virtual path is
 converted to a single node name using `--` as a separator.
 So